LyAhn/ImageNexus/readme.md

 ## Updates Regarding This Branch

-ImageNexus was originally coded using ```ttkbootstrap``` (Tkinter) but was quickly becoming a bottleneck in terms of future expansion, the decision to port to ```Qt``` was made so development of future tools and expansions could be easier and more efficient.
+ImageNexus was originally coded using `ttkbootstrap` (Tkinter) but was quickly becoming a bottleneck in terms of future expansion, the decision to port to `Qt` was made so development of future tools and expansions could be easier and more efficient.
 The Tkinter branch will be deprecated in the future and become legacy.

 ## Installation
+### If running from source:
 1. Clone the repository: `git clone https://github.com/lyahn/ImageNexus`
 2. Navigate to the project directory: `cd ImageNexus`
+3. Create a virtual environment: `python -m venv venv`
+4. Activate the virtual environment: `source venv/bin/activate`
-3. Install dependencies: `pip install -r requirements.txt`
+5. Install dependencies: `pip install -r requirements.txt`

+### Running on Windows:
+1. Go to the [Releases] tab and download the latest version of ImageNexus.
+2. Run `ImageNexus-x.y.z-setup.exe` & install the application.
+3. Open ImageNexus from Desktop or Start Menu.

 ## Usage

-1. Run the application: `python imagenexus.py` or download the executable from the [Releases](https://github.com/lyahn/ImageNexus/releases) tab.
+1. Run the application.
-2. Select the desired tab: "Frame Extractor", "Image Converter", or "Batch Converter".
+2. Select the tab you want to use:

 ### Frame Extractor
 1. Select the GIF file you want to extract frames from by clicking the "Browse" button next to the "Select GIF" field.